FourierNets enable the design of highly non-local optical encoders for computational imaging: Appendix

-\textbf{Data settings and augmentation for Type A, B, C, D} Using our total 58 training zebrafish volumes and 10 testing zebrafish volumes (imaged through confocal microscopy), we crop in four different ways to create four different datasets.
+\textbf{Data settings and augmentation for zebrafish data} Using our total 58 training zebrafish volumes and 10 testing zebrafish volumes (imaged through confocal microscopy), we crop in four different ways to create four different datasets.
 For training volumes, we crop from random locations from each volume as a form of augmentation.
 For testing, we crop from the same location.
 Physically, these crops correspond to either placing a circular aperture before light hits the $4f$ system or changing the illumination thickness in $z$, because samples would be illuminated from the side in a real implementation of this microscope.
 We model these by cropping cylinders (or cubes if there is no aperture) of different diameters and heights.
-We show details for all types Type A, B, C, D in Table \ref{tabdatasets}, where the diameter of the cylinder is labeled ``Aperture Diameter'' and the illumination thickness is labeled ``Height''.
+We show details for all types Type A, B, C in Table \ref{tabdatasets}, where the diameter of the cylinder is labeled ``Aperture Diameter'' and the illumination thickness is labeled ``Height''.
+For our small initial experiments to compare UNets and FourierNets for optimizing phase masks, we simulated a camera with $256 \times 256$ pixels and during reconstruction each volume had 96 planes, a field of view of (200 $\upmu$m z, 416 $\upmu$m y, 416 $\upmu$m x), and a cylindrical cutout diameter of 193 $\upmu$m.

 We augment our volumes during training by taking random locations from these volumes, randomly flipping the volumes in both z and y, and also randomly rotating in pitch, yaw, and roll.
 Most importantly, we also randomly scale the brightness of our samples and add random background levels which serve to adjust the signal-to-noise ratio (SNR) of the resulting simulated images.
 The only exception to these augmentations is Type C, where we set all the volumes to the same in-plane vertical orientation (while still applying rotation augmentations in pitch and roll).